oVirt/ovirt-site/source/documentation/quickstart/quickstart-guide.html.md

 This network is used for communication between the manager and the host.
 New logical networks - for example for guest data, storage or display - can be added to enhance network speed and performance.
-All networks used by hosts and clusters must be added to data center they belong to.
+All networks used by hosts and clusters must be added to the data center they belong to.

 To access the Management network, click on the Clusters tab and select the default cluster.
 Click the Logical Networks tab in the Details pane.